MShawon/YouTube-Viewer/README.md

 # Proxies
  Buy premium proxies from my referral link : [Webshare](https://www.webshare.io/?referral_code=8hd5him4soj1)

 * ## Free Proxy
    Try not to use free proxies.
-But if you have a paid subscription and you want to use authenticated IP feature, then you can use free proxy category.
+But if you have a paid subscription and you want to use authenticated IP feature, then you can use the free proxy category.

 * ## Premium Proxy
    Proxies with authentication can also be done.
 To do so put your proxies in this format **username:password@ipaddress:port** in a text file.
 Every single line will contain a single proxy.
-Provide your text file path when script asks for proxy file name.
+Provide your text file path when the script asks for a proxy file name.
+   **N.B:** Only available for **http** type proxy.

 * ## Rotating Proxy
-   You can also use rotating proxies service.
+   You can also use the rotating proxies service.
 You can either authenticate your IP on your proxy provider service and use *ipaddress:port* as Main Gateway.
-Or direct use username:password combo like this *username:password@ipaddress:port* as Main Gateway.
+Or direct use username:password combo like this *username:password@ipaddress:port* as Main Gateway but this will only work for **http** type proxy.

 # Urls
   Put video links in the urls.txt.
 For multiple videos place urls in multple lines.